How Do I Run Local Ads Without Third-Party Cookies?

 The Death of the Third-Party Cookie: How Local Ads Still Work in a Privacy-First 2026

 Gone are the days when online ads followed you everywhere after one late-night search.
 By now, third-party cookies, the trackers that made this possible, are history.
-Big tech and regulators have put privacy first, and as of Sunday, May 10, 2026, the advertising landscape looks completely different.
+Big tech and regulators have put privacy first and the advertising landscape looks completely different.

 What Were Third-Party Cookies?